nereagurru/CCformation/README.md

 alpha.dat gas turbulence strength parameter, mstar.dat mass of the central star, time.dat output time.
 For time dependent variables, the files are appended each time the output is produced, the outputs are separated by blank line.
-One row corresponds to one radial cell.<list all files (or folders, as appropriate for dataset organization) contained in the dataset, with a brief description>
+One row corresponds to one radial cell.